femboyfin/dbdideas/survivor_perks.md

 ## [Clean Break](<https://deadbydaylight.wiki.gg/wiki/Clean_Break>) 📉 🧑‍🤝‍🧑

-- Disconnect Broken from the perk timer to allow Vigil usage with it, meaning if you decide you want to get healed and preserve Clean Break for your next injure, you can.
+- Disconnect Broken from the perk timer to allow Vigil usage with it, meaning if you decide you want to get healed and preserve Clean Break for your next injure, you can
   - Minor buff to an already strong perk creating the potential for creative uses of it via perk synergy to encourage higher usage.